As the dynamics of family structures transform, the rise of the only-child family is becoming increasingly evident.

 Contrary to popular belief, only children are not intrinsically more selfish or devoid of social skills.
 The digital archive of multiple studies suggests a different narrative.

 Around 65% of all children, irrespective of being only kids or children with siblings, foster make-believe friendships.
-The onlychild syndrome, which suggests that only children are inherently less social, is a myth.
+The only child syndrome, which suggests that only children are inherently less social, is a myth.

-Intellectual Growth and Challenges
+Intellectual growth and challenges

 Only children tend to have higher IQs, a testament to the focused resources and attention they receive from parents especially invested in their upbringing.